Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-\item Memory Access: HW accelerators, consisting of DRAM (off-chip part), and SRAM and compute engine (on-chip parts), are required to implement complex NNs, such as CNN, on a device.
+\item \textbf{Memory access techniques} aim to reduce the average DRAM access energy in an inference.
+Note that HW accelerators, consisting of DRAM (off-chip part), and SRAM and compute engine (on-chip parts), are required to implement complex NNs, such as CNN, on a device.
 The portion of the NN layer that an accelerator can process at a single time instance depends on the data storage capacity of SRAM.
 Also, the same input data could be used in multiple NN operations, which leads to multiple DRAM accesses for the same data.
-Notably, the energy required for DRAM access is relatively higher than that for a NN operation, which means that a significant amount of energy can be saved by reducing the average DRAM access energy in an inference.
-To achieve this, authors in \cite{shafique2021towards} recommend using ROMANet \cite{putra2019romanet}, a memory access technique to cut down the average energy-per-DRAM-access, on-chip buffer access energy, and the number of DRAM accesses.
-Specifically, ROMANet partitions a NN layer into various portions and then schedules the processing of these portions to minimize the number of DRAM accesses.
+Notably, the energy required for DRAM access is relatively higher than that for a NN operation, which means that a significant amount of energy can be saved by exploiting memory access techniques.
+Indeed, authors in \cite{shafique2021towards} recommend using ROMANet \cite{putra2019romanet}, a memory access technique to cut down the average energy-per-DRAM-access, on-chip buffer access energy, and the number of DRAM accesses.
+Specifically, ROMANet partitions an NN layer and then schedules the processing of the portions to minimize the number of DRAM accesses.
 Based on the data storage capacity of SRAM, data is partitioned into various blocks.
 Then, ROMANet maps them to the available DRAM and SRAM resources to minimize the row buffer conflicts and maximize the bank-level parallelism, respectively.
-The advantages of using ROMANet with various NN architectures, such as AlexNet \cite{10.1145/3065386}, VGG-16 \cite{simonyan2014very} and MobileNet \cite{howard2017mobilenets}, are clearly visible in Table \ref{table_2}.
+The advantages of using ROMANet with various NN architectures, such as AlexNet \cite{10.1145/3065386}, VGG-16 \cite{simonyan2014very}, and MobileNet \cite{howard2017mobilenets}, are clearly visible in Table \ref{table_2}. \end{itemize}